Richland Hospital’s Medical Imaging Department offers a wide range of imaging services including:

 - Nuclear Stress Testing

-Richland Hospital Now Using All Digital Radiography
+Richland Hospital Uses All Digital Radiography

 At the beginning of 2013, Richland Hospital technologists were still using film to capture patient images.
 The film was then taken to the dark room where it took about 5 minutes to process.
 After the processing, a radiologist could read the film.
 Today, technologists take the image and about 7 seconds later it is available for the radiologist to read on a high resolution computer screen.